 Robert's story began around the middle of April 2016.
 It began with a headache.
 Thinking it was just sinus he took over the counter meds hoping it would relieve it.
 The sinus meds didn't seem to help and the headache continued to get worse.
 By the weekend, it was really bad so he had his oldest son Sean take him to the ER at Wheaton Franciscan medical center near Oak Creek, WI.
 They examined him and after discussing his symptoms decided it must be a migraine and gave him what they refer to as a "Migraine Cocktail" through an IV and sent him home.

 The following week the headache continued to the point where he was unable to work.
 By Friday, he decided he should just go to work in spite of the headache so he did.
 But the day didn't go so well.
-He began vomiting every time he moved too fast and the pain became excruciating.
+He became severely nauseated every time he moved too fast and the pain became excruciating.
 He barely made it home.
-He called his DR and was given medication to stop the vomiting, but the pain didn't go away.
+He called his DR and was given medication to stop the nausea, but the pain didn't go away.
 He somehow made it through Saturday, but by Sunday, he had his son take him back to the ER.
 This time they did a CT scan and found two masses in his brain.

 He was immediately transferred to Froedtert Lutheran Medical College in Milwaukee where they specialize in neurological diseases.
 He had a mass on his right temporal lobe that was displacing his brain.
-The second mass was deeper, but also on the right side.
-They were surprised he hadn't had a siezure.
+There was a second mass deeper and more centrally located, but still on the right side.
+It was a miracle he hadn't had a seizure.
 They would remove the mass on the temporal lobe, but the other one was too deep.
 Surgery was scheduled for the following Tuesday April 18, 2016.

 The surgery went well and he recovered miraculously fast, but we were told that it was not a matter of "if" but "when" the tumor would come back.
 We were also told that it is virtually impossible for the Drs. to get the tumor completely out because they grow tiny little feelers that are not even visible.
 Also, there was the other tumor which they were not even able to get to.
 They would give his incision a month to heal and then begin treatment - 6 weeks of radiation along with chemotherapy.
 The Chemo and radiation went well.
 The biggest side effect was exhaustion.
 At the end of the six weeks he would get a month off to rest and regain his strength.